 Edward Lear (1812 – 1888) is known around the world as a prolific nonsense poet, especially as the author of The Owl and The Pussy-Cat and many other limericks and songs.
-However, his first love was drawing and painting and over a period of fifty years he travelled in Europe, the Middle East, India and beyond, producing thousands of pictures.
-Ikon’s exhibition is the first solely devoted to Lear’s sketches and landscape drawings from across the entire span of his career.
+Ikon presents the first exhibition dedicated solely to Lear’s sketches and landscape drawings, tracing his journeys through Europe, the Middle East and India across many decades.

-The exhibition features approximately 60 works by Lear, many never shown before in public, and draws on collections in both the US and the UK.
-It is co-curated by Matthew Bevis, Professor in English Literature, University of Oxford and Jonathan Watkins, Ikon Director.
+The exhibition is co-curated by Matthew Bevis, Professor in English Literature, University of Oxford (research project: Knowing Edward Lear) and Jonathan Watkins, Ikon Director.

 Hear the latest Ikon news including new exhibitions and off-site projects, events, shop offers and announcements.